AhmedMunir-1/ConsoleExamPreparationSystem/README.md

 *** Class Diagram  ***
 *** Sequance Diagram ***
-                                                      ----> Are on image Diagrams Files
+                                                      ----> Are on Diagrams Img Files

 Open OOD.md in VSCode Markdown preview to render diagrams interactively.